 The North Star Fellowship supports five filmmakers from diverse backgrounds telling underrepresented stories.
-Selected filmmakers spend a week together in a shared house on the coast of Maine.
 In this intimate, focused environment, early-career filmmakers have time to reflect on their artistic process, grow their voices, and build a community of support that will sustain their creative work.

-The fellows are joined by a curated group of mentors: accomplished documentary filmmakers, artists, programmers, producers, funders and other special guests who join the fellows in a series of seminars, workshops, informal discussions, screenings, and outdoor excursions.
-Each session is designed to help these artists articulate their creative vision and reflect critically on both their own practice, and dynamics across the documentary landscape, while also meaningfully advancing their projects and careers.
+The fellows are joined by a curated group of mentors: accomplished documentary filmmakers, artists, programmers, producers, funders and other special guests who join the fellows in a series of seminars, workshops, informal discussions, and screenings.
+Each session is designed to create a safe space for artists to articulate their creative vision and reflect critically on both their own practice and power dynamics in the documentary field.

-At the end of the fellowship week, fellows collectively explore the Camden International Film Festival program, attending screenings, conference sessions, networking events, and one-on-one meetings with funders and other industry decision makers.
+At the end of the fellowship, filmmakers collectively explore the Camden International Film Festival program, attending screenings, conference sessions, networking events, and one-on-one meetings with funders and other industry representatives.

 The North Star Fellowship includes the following support:

-- 1 All Access pass to the Camden International Film Festival and Points North Forum
+- 1 Virtual All Access pass to the Camden International Film Festival and Points North Forum

-- Scheduled meetings with funders and industry decision makers during CIFF
+- Scheduled meetings with funders and industry representatives during CIFF

 The North Star fellowship deep cleaned my soul and clarified my vision as a filmmaker.
 Artists of color deserve spaces like North Star where we can support each other through difficult conversations around survival, representation, and healing.
 It’s also a week full of laughter and adventure!